b-harvest/terra_arb_monitor/README.md

 # terra_arb_monitor
-web monitoring tool for terra blockchain arbitrage opportunity
+Web monitoring tool for terra blockchain arbitrage opportunity.
+It should be running on a server with terrad running.

 # must-install
 - python3